 other Allied aircraft of the war.

 "Starduster" was reacquired by the USAF in January 1981 and flown to the United States for restoration and display at the March AFB Museum.
-Returned by museum volunteers to its 1944 configuration and graced with General Eaker's "Starduster" nose art, 44-6393 remains on loan from the USAF to the March Field Air Museum.
+Returned by museum volunteers to its 1944 configuration and graced with General Eaker's "Starduster" nose art.
+This aircraft is on loan from the NMUSAF

 B-17G-50, s/n 44-6393